Kit Packages Include:

 * these will be provided by your chosen local contractors

-Pre-manufactured metal homes are one of the most economical and durable building solutions available to new home builders.
+Metal building homes are one of the most economical and durable building solutions available to new home builders.
 Extreme weatherproofing and fire resistance are built in.
-All metal houses are custom fabricated to your specifications and engineered to your local building codes.
-Request quotes and allow our experienced suppliers assist you in configuring your ideal home.
+All homes are custom fabricated to your specifications and engineered to your local building codes.

 - Low construction costs